 SEEING THE NORTH WITH SANKEY

-THE SANKEYS were a father and son duo who documented life in Barrow and Cumbria over 80 years, capturing the landscape, cultural changes, individuals, industry & tourism (plus much more).
+THE SANKEYS were a father and son duo who documented life in Barrow and Cumbria over 70 years.
+Starting in 1900, they captured the landscape, cultural changes, individuals, industry and tourism (plus much more).
 The postcards they created from their photography were posted all over the world and tell fascinating stories of the 20th century.

 If you are interested in getting involved in workshops, sharing your stories or volunteering please register your Interest (below) or get in touch with Julia on email@example.com / 01229 838592

 A BRIEF OUTLINE OF OUR OVERALL PROJECT: